MaverickMandir/.github/profile/README.md

 Modernize, decolonize, decontaminate & revive aspects of Vedic Schooling(Such as discussion, debate etc.) with a blend of Modern student-centric schooling framework like homeschooling, unschooling, schooling in Nordic countries & also that is Fully equipped with 21st-century tools & techniques.

 ## Curriculum
-> We asked ourself one simple question, what would our ideal curriculum would be like given we wish to be a lifelong learner?
+> We asked ourself one simple question, how our ideal curriculum would be like given we wish to be a lifelong learner?

 ### Literacy(साक्षरता):
+- Cognition:
+    - Pattern recognition
+    - Using abstraction
-- Cognition: Pattern recognition, mental ability, etc.
+    - Reasoning ability, etc.
+- Intelligence:
+    - Mathematical concepts
+    - Computation
+    - Methodical thinking
+    - Planning & strategizing
-- Computation: Maths, methodical thinking, planning & strategizing, etc.
+    - Scientic thinking, etc.
+- Comprehension:
+    - Language
+        - Sanskrit: The artificial/perfected language.
+        - Prakrit: The natural/vernacular language.
+    - Clarity of thought
-- Comprehension: Language, clarity of thought, precise articulation & writing(sophisticated form of thinking which is structured.), etc.
+    - Precise articulation & writing(sophisticated form of thinking which is structured.)
+    - Understanding(able to see the meme from multiple perspective) of textual, audio and visuals inputs.

 ### Personality/Self Development(चरित्रविकासः):
 **Question Everything!
 One thing at a time & figure things out for yourself!
 In order to be immune to indoctrination.**